UCSCFormalMethods/Scenic-tmLanguage/.github/ISSUE_TEMPLATE.md

 <!--
-Thanks for wanting to report an issue you've found in MagicPython.
+Thanks for wanting to report an issue you've found in the Scenic highlighter.
 If this is a bug report, then please fill in the template below.

 Thank you!